vbandeira/asl-ml-immersion/notes/Week1.md

 - Small step sizes may never converge to the true minimum because it will to small changes over time.
 Large step sizes may never converge to the true minimum because the can overshoot it;
   - The ideal is to adapt the step size during the training.
 Start with larger step and reduce it over time;
-- Complex models may have local minimas.
+- Complex models may have local minimals.
 Some times is hard to get to the global minima;
 - The Loss Function slope provides de direction and step size in your search;
 - So we can rewrite the pseudocode as follows: